Sone Aluko: 2014–15 season

 Aluko's first appearance of the 2014–15 season came in Hull's UEFA Europa League tie against AS Trenčín on 31 July.
 He scored his first goal of the season in the second leg of the tie against Trenčín, netting an 80th-minute winner in a 2–1 victory.
 His first Premier League goal of the season came on 3 December when he scored the equaliser in a 1–1 draw against Everton.
 Aluko scored twice in 31 appearances during the season, as Hull suffered relegation from the Premier League after finishing 18th.

 2015–16 season

 He continued to feature regularly for Hull during the 2015–16 season, scoring a late winner in a 2–1 win against Fulham on 19 August.
 His next goal did not come until March, when he scored an equalising goal in a 1–1 draw with Nottingham Forest.
-He helped Hull to a 4th placed league finish, qualifying for the Championship play-offs as a result, with Hull going onto win promotion back to the Premier League after winning the play-off final against Sheffield Wednesday.
+He helped Hull to a 4th-place league finish, qualifying for the Championship play-offs as a result, with Hull going onto win promotion back to the Premier League after winning the play-off final against Sheffield Wednesday.

 On 2 June 2016, it was announced that Aluko and teammate Ryan Taylor would leave the club prior to their contract expiry.